 I don’t know if I can move away from the standard bread crumb/cube stuffing recipes though – I do love those so much.
 Definitely my favorite part of Thanksgiving dinner right there.
 All the over classic Thanksgiving dishes I can pass on.
 Even the turkey.
 But not the stuffing.
 That’s where it’s at for me.
 The heart of the whole meal.

 So I’m not quite ready to accept quinoa as a stuffing alternative, but I am more than happy to convert it into a creamy and smooth refreshing crunchy fall salad recipe.
-Meet my new favorite vegan acorn squash quinoa salad.
+Meet my new favorite gluten free and vegan fall salad.

 I just recently made a quinoa recipe I loved with dried cranberries, tart apples and crunchy celery and kale.
 That became a quick favorite.